tensorflow/tensorflow/tensorflow/examples/android/README.md

 ##### Edit WORKSPACE

+NOTE: As long as you have the SDK and NDK installed, the `./configure` script will create these rules for you.
+Answer "Yes" when the script asks to automatically configure the `./WORKSPACE`.

 The Android entries in [`<workspace_root>/WORKSPACE`](../../../WORKSPACE#L19-L36) must be uncommented with the paths filled in appropriately depending on where you installed the NDK